 Matt ran Images Health & Fitness in Poole for 19 years.
 During this time, he qualified as a personal trainer and bought out his other two business partners, leaving him as a sole trader.

 This allowed Matt to put his own unique stamp on personal training, by showing his clients that anything was possible.

-He said: “I am most proud of being able to motivate and inspire people to get fit.
+“I am most proud of being able to motivate and inspire people to get fit.
 After all, I am not your typical personal trainer who, to many, can be off-putting and representative of a level of fitness that the average person is unlikely to achieve.

 “Most of my clients were not looking to get on stage or lift constant personal bests, but instead to improve their fitness levels without being judged, in the company of others with a similar mindset.

 “At Images, people who would never set foot in a traditional gym were able to train and have fun whilst improving their fitness.”

 Unfortunately, Images had to close after the building’s landlord sold the freehold and the new owners decided more money could be made by converting the premises into flats and offices.

 This marked a sad end to Matt’s two decades at the gym – but after everything he’d overcome to become a personal trainer in the first place, he was never going to let this setback get the better of him.

 Matt moved to a small private studio and set up his own one-to-one personal training business, which he still runs today.